Nabraha/group-project-jsf-payments/readme.md

 1. Ask your project leader to set up a group repository based on this repository.
 2. Make sure each member in the group has forked from your project leader's repository.
+3. Install dependencies with `npm install`.
-3. Open the `app.js` file and read the instructions.
+4. Open the `app.js` file and read the instructions.
 Do you understand what you need to do?
-4. Discuss with your group how to divide up the project and assign responsibilities.
+5. Discuss with your group how to divide up the project and assign responsibilities.
-5. Read the rest of this document before beginning.
+6. Read the rest of this document before beginning.

 ## Final Product